kushyzee/100-days-of-code/log.md

 **Thoughts**: I completed the mobile layout of the portfolio website and I am adding some finishing touches to it like colors and animation.
 I am having a hard time with the animation, I have to check out some tutorials online to figure it out

 ***Link(s) to work**: [GitHub commits](https://github.com/kushyzee/personal-portfolio/commits/temp)

+### Day 21: July 2.
+2022

+**Today's progress**: Started working on the desktop version of the portfolio website

+**Thoughts**: After fine-tuning all the animation I implemented the previous day, I started building the deskop version of the website.
+I utilised only flexbox in moving things around and I am almost done with the whole thing.

+***Link(s) to work**: [GitHub commits](https://github.com/kushyzee/personal-portfolio/commits/temp)